 How often should you be sending out emails?
 There’s no one right answer, but the best way to figure out what works for you is to test different frequencies and see how they affect your open, click-through, and unsubscribe rates.

 Consider how much content you have available at any given time and how long it takes to create a well-written email with images.
+Also, prioritize email deliverability by employing an SPF checker and taking other email security steps.

 Simplify your email sign-up process